 Once the areas are cleaned, we will make sure that you are able to clean things thoroughly at home.
 We may also disinfect the area with a laser or use certain antibiotic therapies and rinses to keep things healthy.
 Sometimes we will reshape the teeth or gums to allow easier cleaning.

 How can I prevent gum disease?

-Most cases are preventable with good homecare, especially flossing, along with regular professional cleanings and a healthy diet and lifestyle.
+Most cases are preventable with good homecare, especially flossing, along with regular teeth cleanings and a healthy diet and lifestyle.